 This is the all-important step that most people overlook.
 Everyone just says “I want to lose weight” without thinking of a weight goal.
 A vague destination won’t get you moving.
 Figure out the ideal weight for your height and age, set a weight goal, and from that point on figure out the different milestones and steps needed to get there.
-Sure, there are more important factor than weight, but it’s easily the one indicator that you can see moving on a weekly basis, and once you get started you can easily learn about other factors like your muscle mass, body fat percentage, and the like.
+Sure, there are more important factors than weight, but it’s easily the one indicator that you can see moving on a weekly basis, and once you get started you can easily learn about other stats like your muscle mass, body fat percentage, and the like.

 Track Your Steps

 Some people will recommend getting an activity tracker, while others will insist that an app installed on your phone is enough.
 I started with a Jawbone UP Move and switched to a Fitbit Charge HR six months later.
 It honestly doesn’t matter what you use, as long as you can track your steps and are able to get a handle on how many calories you burn in a day.

 And that 10,000 step goal/day that you have to hit, according to your tracker?
 That’s an arbitrary number.
 You are in no way required to hit it, and you can adjust it to a higher or lower number.
 The point is that fitness wearables should let you know your current activity level, and if the data is showing you that you’re sedentary, get your ass off the couch and walk.
 It doesn’t matter if you walk 10,000 steps or just an hour everyday.
 Increasing your activity level will do wonders.